-Click on images for larger views
+Click on images to enlarge

 The observatory is located in a small complex of member

 observatories.
 In addition, 3 more member observatories